HomeTriviaTech & GamesCandy Crush

 3.

-Candy Crush Saga was originally released as a web game on Facebook before mobile apps existed.
+Candy Crush Saga was originally released as a web game on Facebook before being released as a mobile app.

 Click to reveal answer ›